 Now that I have finished decking my halls for Christmas, I have shifted my focus to other holiday preparations like sending out my Christmas cards and preparations of the delicious kind.

-If you have never had Semifreddo, it is a semi-frozen dessert that is like an ice cream cake.
+If you have never had or heard of Semifreddo, it is a semi-frozen dessert that is like an ice cream cake.
 It is a cross between ice cream and frozen mousse.
 It is DELICIOUS especially when you let it soften a bit before eating.

 It is a perfect dessert for entertaining around the holidays since you can make it up to 3 weeks ahead of time.
 When it is time to serve, you simply invert the pan you made it in onto a serving plate and then spoon berries in the center to garnish.